jlengstorf/presentations/README.md

 ### Long version

-> Jason Lengstorf is a developer, software architect, occasional designer, and frequent speaker.
+> Jason Lengstorf is a developer advocate, senior engineer, and occasional designer at [Gatsby](https://gatsbyjs.org).
 In the span of his career, he’s filled every role from development to design, DevOps to sales, and management to customer service.
 He uses his eclectic 15+ years of experience to offer a unique, cross-functional approach to solving complex problems.
 >
 > Jason has worked as a software architect at IBM, as a consultant for companies including PlayStation and Intel, and as an entrepreneur who grew and sold a design agency.
 Along the way, he’s written several books and dozens of tutorials about development, process and system design, and work-life balance.
 >